 The total costs of an IVF Refund – Money Back Guarantee program in Europe can range from €15,000 to €25,000.
 It does not fall within the definition of affordable fertility treatment, does it?
 When compared with the price of a single donor egg IVF cycle, it’s in fact much more expensive.
 What drives the price of such a program?

 - The type of treatment – IVF using your own or donor eggs (egg donation)

-- The desired result – clinical pregnancy or live birth; programs aimed at achieving a live birth are more expensive, since the success rates aren’t as high
+- The desired result – clinical pregnancy or live birth; IVF refund programs aimed at achieving a live birth are more expensive since the success rates aren’t as high

 Additionally, the IVF Refund Program cost is affected by the same elements that dictate the price of a one-off IVF treatment.
-Such as the number of donor eggs received by the patient and additional procedures in an embryological laboratory (such as ICSI, developing blastocysts etc.).
+This includes the number of donor eggs received by the patient and additional procedures in an embryological laboratory (such as ICSI, developing blastocysts etc.).
 Clinics which offer such programs often include additional services and procedures.
-Techniques which may increase the success rate of treatment in order to minimize the risk of failure (or the risk of a refund, if you prefer).
+Techniques which may increase the overall success rate of treatment in order to minimize the risk of failure (or the risk of a refund, if you prefer).

-Another additional cost would appear if you’re interested in using donor sperm – between €1,200 and €1,500 on average.
+Another additional cost would occur if you use donor sperm which can cost between €1,200 and €1,500 on average.

 PGT-A, or as it used to be known, PGS diagnostics, are often not included in program prices either.
 If you’re considering signing up for such a program, make sure you ask if these additional costs are factored into the program price.

 The total cost of an IVF Refund program is also influenced by the country the clinic is located in.
 IVF Refund Programs in Spanish clinics are more expensive than those in Greek, Czech or Ukrainian IVF clinics because the treatment costs are higher in Spain.Check IVF refund costs in Clinics